tensorflow/swift/docs/GraphProgramExtraction.md

 Having the host CPU handle all of the high level control flow in a machine model guarantees that the two programs stay synchronized: for example, non-deterministic random predicates are evaluated in one place (on the host) sending the result over to the accelerator.
 This is also a standard model for orchestrating GPU computation.

 On the other hand, this approach can be a performance concern when the latency between the host and accelerator is high (e.g. if there is networking involved) or when seeking maximum performance from an accelerators like a Cloud TPU.
 Because of that, as a performance optimization, our compiler looks for opportunities to reduce communication by duplicating computation on both devices.
 This allows it to promote simple conditions (like `for i in 0 ...
-1000`) to run “in graph”, eliminating a few communication hops.
+1000`) to run "in graph", eliminating a few communication hops.

 **Performance predictability and implicit host/device communication**